Cranq-io/cranq-tutorials/prototypes/examples/apis/firebase/rtdb/rest/login & query.md

+---
+description: examples/apis/firebase/rtdb/rest]
+---

 # Login & query

-[examples/apis/firebase/rtdb/rest]

 Demonstrates basic authentication and querying in a Firebase Realtime Database.
 Requires an API key and a database URL.
 (Obtained from the Firebase console's "Project Overview" and "Realtime Database" tabs.)